notanut/todo-app/README.md

 ### Useful resources

-- [CRUD APP TUTORIAL](https://www.taniarascia.com/crud-app-in-react-with-hooks/) - I learned basic stuffs on how making a CRUD App.
+- [CRUD App Tutorial](https://www.taniarascia.com/crud-app-in-react-with-hooks/) - I learned basic stuffs on how making a CRUD App.
 - [MDN Conditional Rendering](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_interactivity_filtering_conditional_rendering) - I was stuck in the middle about how can I do the conditional rendering.
 This article helped me a lot.
 Thank you MDN!

 ## Author